mulle-objc/mulle-objc-list/dox/OPTIMIZER_HOW.md

 @end
 ```

-As you can see `loader-dependencies.inc` has already been generated.
+As you can see `loader-objc-loader.inc` has already been generated.
 The other two files will be supplied by the optimizer during the next steps.

 ### 2. Generate coverage information by running the executable